k-shaheen/portfolio/README.md

 # CYBER SECURITY PROFESSIONAL

 ## PROFESSIONAL SUMMARY
-Dedicated and results-driven cybersecurity professional with hands-on expertise in Security Operations, Threat Intelligence, Penetration Testing, and Incident Response.
+Dedicated cybersecurity professional with 3 years of hands-on expertise in Security Operations, Threat Intelligence, Penetration Testing, and Incident Response.
 Skilled in managing SIEM, SOAR, EDR, firewall technologies, and endpoint protection solutions.
 Proven track record in detecting and mitigating threats, reducing false positives, and strengthening security posture through threat hunting, automation, and detection use case development.
 Passionate about continuous learning and applying best practices in a dynamic and evolving threat landscape.

-## CERTIFICATIONS
-- **Certified SOC Analyst (CSA) - 2024**
-- **Offensive Pentesting - 2024**
-- **Junior Penetration Tester - 2024**
-- **Computer Hacking Forensic Investigator (CHFI) - 2023**
-- **Certified Ethical Hacker (CEH) - 2023**
-- **CompTIA Security+ - 2023**
+Available to join immediately.

 ## WORK EXPERIENCE